-2.6.Format of instruction: □ lectures □ seminars and workshops □ seminars and workshops □ exercises □ on line in entirety □ partial e-learning □ field work The system of e - learning is used for communication and storage of the teaching materials only.
-Comment: 2.7.Student responsibilities debates as required. attend an ad prepare for the classes.
-They are al so required to prep are speeches / 2.9.
-Semening student work (normal Class attendance 1 Practical training Tests 2.8.Screening student work (name the proportion of ECTS credits for each activity so that the total Preparations for classes 0,5 Report Written exam number of ECTS credits is equal Homework Seminar essay Oral exam to the ECTS value of the course Research Essay Speech delivery 0,5 ) Experimental work Project (Other) 2.9.Grading and evaluating student work in class and at the final exam Students are obliged to attend classes, prepare for class, deliver required homeworks, prepare and give three speeches and one presentation.
+2.6.Format of instruction: ☐ lectures ☐ seminars and workshops ☐ exercises ☐ on line in entirety ☐ partial e-learning ☐ field work independent assignments multimedia and the internet laboratory work with mentor (other) The system of e - learning is used for communication an storage of the teaching materials only.
+Comment: 2.7.Student responsibilities Students are obliged to debates as required. attend an d prepare for the classes.
+The ey are also required to prep are speeches / 200 Class attendance 1 Practical training Tests 2.8.
+Screening student work (name the proportion of ECTS credits for each activity so that the total Preparations for classes 0,5 Report Written exam number of ECTS credits is equal to the ECTS value of the course Homework Seminar essay Oral exam Research Essay Speech delivery 0,5 , Experimental work Project (Other) 2.9.Grading and evaluating student work in class and at the final exam three speeches and one 20% attendance, partic Students are obliged to attend classes, prepare for class, deliver required homeworks, prepare three speeches and one presentation.
 The final grade consists of the following elements: 20% attendance, participation and preparation for classes, homeworks 80% three speeches and one presentation (S1, S2, S3, P1, each 20%) Title Number of copies in the library Availability via other media 2.10.
 Required literature O'Hair, D., Stewart, R. & Rubenstein, H. 2015.
 A Speaker's Guidebook (6. izdanje).
-Boston/New York: Bedford/St. Martin's. ordered Sullivan, R. L. & Wircenski, J. L. 2010.
-Technical Presentation Workbook (3. izdanje).New York: Asme Press. ordered
+Boston/New York: Bedford/St. Martin's. ordered Sullivan, R. L. & Wird Workbook (3. izdanje) ordered